 With guidance from Shuchman et al.’s (2013) team, we inputted the green, blue, and coastal bands from Landsat 8 at-sensor radiance imagery into the algorithm to produce three index images: green and blue, green and coastal blue, and blue and coastal blue (Shuchman’s team was recreating their SAVMA maps and determined that the coastal blue band was better than the red band for Landsat 8) (K. Bosse, personal communication, July 19, 2018).
-We calculated Lsi using the reflectance pixels in the imagery beyond the 30-meter contour line found in the bathymetry contour data.
+We calculated Lsi using the reflectance pixels in the imagery beyond the 30 m contour line found in the bathymetry contour data.

 We used a simple threshold to reclassify the index images into sand, light SAV, and dense SAV (K. Bosse, personal communication, July 19, 2018).
 By comparing the 2012 SAV rasters with our index images (due to a lack of in situ data from the dates the satellite images were taken), we calculated the average y-values from our index images for each class.
 Based on these averages, we generated thresholds (the median between the average y-values) to sort the index image pixels into the three classes.
 We then reclassified these classes, giving sand a value of 0; light SAV, 1; and dense SAV, 2.
 We added the 3 reclassified index rasters together using Raster Calculator to produce a new raster.
 We again reclassified this new raster based on the aggregated pixel value (0 and 1 were sand; 2 and 3, light SAV; and 4, 5, 6, dense SAV).
 Our reasoning was that if two index images labeled a certain pixel as dense SAV and one index image labeled it as light SAV (which, based on our methods, would create an aggregated value of 5), there was a likely chance the pixel was actually dense SAV.
 These steps were repeated for each Landsat image.